Jackson Hinkle: Views

-Hinkle has been variously described as far-right, right-wing, a conservative, "a pro-Putin propaganda machine", "pro-Trump", "anti-Trump", "avowedly progressive", "the most famous American communist today", and an "extreme left-wing ideologue", primarily in his roles as a social media influencer and political commentator, but also as an Internet troll and YouTuber.
-Hinkle has described himself as a proponent of left-libertarianism, as an "American conservative Marxist–Leninist", as a Stalinist and Maoist, and as a "MAGA Communist".
-Hinkle has also been described as a pro-Russia operative, as well as on the anti-Israel far-right.
+As a young man, before embracing his current positions as a social media influencer, Hinkle was an admirer of Senator Bernie Sanders and an environmentalist.

-Emanuele Ottolenghi and Marina Rosenberg, a senior fellow at the Foundation for Defense of Democracies and the senior vice-president for international affairs at the Anti-Defamation League, respectively, wrote in 2023 that Hinkle is a "known conspiracy theorist, and a staunch admirer of Russia's Vladimir Putin and former Syrian dictator Bashar al-Assad.
-Hinkle has denied the existence of ongoing persecution of Uyghurs in China and the al-Assad regime's use of chemical weapons in the Syrian civil war.
-Hinkle has referred to al-Assad as a hero, and he denounced the 2024 fall of the Assad regime instigated by Hay'at Tahrir al-Sham, describing it as a "victory for the US-backed al-Qaeda".
-Hinkle has professed admiration for Soviet dictator Joseph Stalin, though he was also noted to be an admirer of Senator Bernie Sanders by LM Neuquén.
-Hinkle is a supporter of the Third International Theory of late Libyan dictator Muammar Gaddafi, calling on Ibrahim Traoré and other leaders of the Coup Belt in Sahelian Africa to develop nuclear weapons.
-Russian-American journalist Cathy Young described Hinkle as a "ragebait-monetizing 'MAGA communist' troll," and according to Elad Nehorai, Hinkle has a documented history of transphobia.
+Hinkle has been variously described as far-right, right-wing, conservative, "a pro-Putin propaganda machine", "pro-Trump", "anti-Trump", "the most famous American communist today", and an "extreme left-wing ideologue", primarily in his roles as a social media influencer and political commentator, but also as an Internet troll and YouTuber.
+Hinkle has described himself as a proponent of left-libertarianism, as an "American conservative Marxist–Leninist", as a Stalinist and Maoist, and as a "MAGA communist".
+Hinkle has also been described as a pro-Russia operative, and grouped as part of the anti-Israel far-right.